 #1 Animal That Flies (That Isn’t a Bird!): Bat

 Bats are of the order Chiroptera, and they are the only flying mammal.
-Ranging in size from the tiny bumblebee bat (Craseonycteris thonglongyai) who weighs only 0.07 ounces up to the golden-crowned flying fox (Acerodon jubatus) who can weigh 3 pounds, these animals eat a wide variety of things like insects, fruit, nectar, and animal blood.
+Ranging in size from the tiny bumblebee bat (Craseonycteris thonglongyai) which weighs only 0.07 ounces up to the golden-crowned flying fox (Acerodon jubatus) which can weigh 3 pounds, these animals eat a wide variety of things like insects, fruit, nectar, and animal blood.

 Bats are found throughout the world with the vast majority of them being nocturnal.
 Their thin, membranous wings are a distinct method of propulsion, and they can all be easily identified by their unique manner of flight.
 Insectivorous bats can be found roosting in caves in groups of up to several thousand members while other bats live solitary lives.
 Some people even build bat houses on their property to encourage bats to take up residence and rid them of other flying pests.